2lindell/advent/docs/source.txt

 	unless Cave Closing is happening:
 		if a random chance of 1 in 4 succeeds, say [M8]"A hollow voice says, 'PLUGH'.";
 	continue the action.
-Instead of saying plugh in At_Y2, move player to Inside_Building as going.
+After saying plugh in At_Y2, move player to Inside_Building as going.
-Instead of saying plover in At_Y2:
+After saying plover in At_Y2:
 	if In_Plover_Room is unvisited, continue the action;
 	if emerald is enclosed by the player: move emerald to the location;